AI-ROS/agv-visual-localization/README.md

   Problems: Small Objects Detection (due to the low resolution of the feature maps) Possible Solution: [Feature-Fused-SSD](https://github.com/wnzhyee/Feature-Fused-SSD) or the usage of FPNs.

+* **YOLOV3** :heavy_check_mark:

+  All YOLO architectures are also single-shot methods, and that is why they achieve high-speed predictions.
+The authors have been presenting several evolutions which is reflected in the amount of YOLO versions that exist - 4 until the writing date of this README file (YOLO, YOLOv2, YOLOv3, and YOLOv4).
+This architecture has always shown low-latency and, therefore what has been worked on along the various versions is the localization performance.

+  Contrary to the previous architectures presented, YOLO has a custom features extractor - DarkNet.
+This backbone can have different layouts, but the most common one is DarkNet53 (from the third version of YOLO), which is 93.8% accurate on ImageNet test set (Top-5).
+Thus, v3 makes detections at three different scales by applying 1 * 1 kernels on those features maps at three different stages of the network.

 * **YOLOV4** :x:

 ## Semantic Segmentation